Today's Wednesday • 8 mins read

 What is the effect of hopelessness?

-Hopelessness can affect mental health and may lead to persistent low mood, anhedonia (when nothing feels pleasurable anymore), anxiety, posttraumatic stress, bipolar, depression, eating disorders, substance dependency, self-harm, and suicide.
-This study showed that patients with breast cancer and benign breast disease are at risk of hopelessness.
+Hopelessness can lead to persistent low mood, anhedonia (when nothing feels pleasurable anymore), anxiety, posttraumatic stress, bipolar disorder, depression, eating disorders, substance dependency, and self-injury.

 Hopelessness has also been suggested as a predictor of loneliness, especially in older adults (Juan, Iraida, 2022).